Removal and installation of the ZMZ-402 cylinder head of the GAZ-3110

 Disconnect the vacuum hose 2 of the ignition distributor vacuum corrector from the carburetor.

-Disconnect hose 3 for crankcase ventilation from the fitting on the rocker cover.
+Disconnect hose 3 for crankcase ventilation from the pipe on the rocker cover.

 Unscrew the six bolts 1 and remove the rocker arm cover 2 along with the gasket.